Supplementing Fish Oil For Dogs And Cats

 What Are Omega Fatty Acids?

 Before we describe what omega oils do, we should explain the problem they're trying to solve.
 Mainly, inflammation.
 When cells in the body are damaged by some type of stress, the damaged cells release chemicals including histamine, bradykinin, and prostaglandins.
 These chemicals cause blood vessels to leak fluid into the surrounding tissues, causing the swelling.

 Omega-3 fatty acids works alongside the nervous system to send signals that reduce inflammation.
 This has multiple effects including the reduction of pain, which is often a side effect of the inflammation.
 They inhibit the pain receptors and improve the development of neurons or nerve cells, which controls the primary symptoms.
 Constant swelling and inflammation can reduce the function of vital tissues, so reducing these symptoms ongoing can be a benefit.

 The body makes most of the fats it needs from other fats or raw materials.
 That's not so for omega-3 fatty acids.
 These essential fats aren't made from scratch by the body, so they must be ingested from food.
-Examples of foods high in Omega-3 include fish, flax seeds and flaxseed oil, vegetable oils and leafy vegetables.
+Examples of foods high in Omega-3 include fish, flax seeds and flaxseed oil, leafy vegetables and even pasture-raised beef.

 Omega-3 fats form a vital part of cell membranes throughout the body and impact the function of the cell receptors in these membranes.
 They provide the building blocks to make hormones that regulate blood clotting, contraction and relaxation of artery walls, as well as controlling inflammation.
 They also bind to receptors in cells that regulate genetic function.
 Omega-3 fats have been shown to help prevent heart disease and stroke, may help control skin conditions or arthritis, and may play protective roles with cancer and other conditions.